hashintel/hash/packages/engine/README.md

 ### Project Setup / Building

 - Run `cargo build`
-- If you want to use a Python runner, also run `./src/worker/runner/python/setup.sh` and follow the instructions from the help
+- Setup a Python environment by running `./src/worker/runner/python/setup.sh` and follow the instructions from the help.

+> **WIP** - In the future, setting up Python will only be required if Python behaviors are present, but for now it is always required.

 ### Running for development